czernous/persian-hugo/exampleSite/content/about/_index.md

 ---
 **"I have no special talents.
 I am only passionately curious." _-Albert Einstein_**

 Hi, My name is Ruth.
 Just here, sharing my curiosities with you.
 I write about topics to do with working from home.
-My blog is for people who want to get away from their 9-5 and want flexibility by setting their own work schedule.
+My blog is for people who want to get away from their 9-5 and want the freedom to set their own work schedule.

 **Work with me**